 Psychodiagnostic Assessment

-Psychodiagnostic assessment, sometimes referred to as psychodiagnostic testing, psychological testing, or psychological assessment, is intended to assist with better understanding the rationale for a client's presenting concerns.
-Such concerns, known as referral questions, may include inquiries such as, “Why can I hyperfocus on some tasks but despite all effort, cannot seem to concentrate or complete other tasks?,” “Why do I feel so overwhelmed in response to certain noises, textures, or smells?," "Why do I have such a hard time reading or completing math computations?," "Why does my child continue to regress in school?," "Why isn't my child reaching developmental milestones at the same rate as other children?," etc.
+Psychodiagnostic assessment, sometimes referred to as psychodiagnostic testing, psychological testing, or psychological assessment, is intended to assist with better understanding the rationale for a client's presenting strengths and challenges.
+Common referral questions may include inquiries such as, “Why can I hyperfocus on some tasks but despite all effort, cannot seem to concentrate or complete other tasks?,” “Why do I feel so overwhelmed in response to certain sensory stimuli?," "Why do I have such a hard time reading or completing math computations?," "Why does my child continue to regress in school?," "Why isn't my child reaching developmental milestones at the same rate as other neurotypical children?," "How can my child be so intelligent but struggle to complete activities of daily living like tying his/her shoes?," etc.

 The first step of a psychodiagnostic assessment is to conduct a clinical interview in order to gather information regarding a client's past and present functioning as holistically contextualized by his/her developmental, cultural, familial, social, educational, mental health, and medical histories.
 With children, this initial phase of assessment may also involve consulting with teachers or academic staff as well as a classroom observation in order to collect data pertaining to functioning within the school setting.

 Evidence-based objective (skill/activity-based) and subjective (survey-based) measures are then administered so as to assess functional domains pertinent to the referral question.
 These domains may include intellectual, neuropsychological, socioemotional, communicational, sensory, personality, or behavioral strengths and vulnerabilities.
 Results are then scored per instrument relative to empirically-validated standards, and interpreted within the context of the information gathered during the clinical interviewing phase of testing.
 The purpose of this interpretation is to ideally, answer the referral question as outlined in a written report which is later provided to the client or legal guardian during the feedback session.
-This report similarly includes client-specific recommendations intended to aid with managing or treating the initial presenting concerns.
-For instance, should results reveal that a client qualifies for a Specific Learning Disorder, a primary recommendation would be coordination with his/her school in the provision of appropriate academic supports and accommodations.
+This report similarly includes client-specific recommendations intended to aid with bolstering a client's strengths in order to manage or treat presenting challenges.
+For instance, should results reveal that a client qualifies for a specific learning disorder, a primary recommendation would be coordination with his/her school in the provision of appropriate academic supports and accommodations.

 Due to these limitations, it is my clinical responsibility to continuously learn and expand my understanding of neurodivergence beyond the extent of the DSM and some of the more typical differential diagnostic testing approaches.
-Of note, how neurodivergence is societally understood and supported worldwide varies; for instance, diagnostic gaps exist between the United States and the United Kingdom as well as Australia in identifying masking as well as profiles such as Pathological Demand Avoidance (PDA) (sometimes preferentially referred to as Pervasive Drive for Autonomy).
+Of note, how neurodivergence is societally understood and supported worldwide varies; for instance, diagnostic gaps exist between the United States and the United Kingdom as well as Australia in recognizing masking as well as neuroprofiles such as pathological demand avoidance (PDA) (sometimes preferentially referred to as pervasive drive for autonomy).
 I mention these considerations with the aim of communicating a value I uphold in my practice: the provision of client-centered, sensitive, empowering, ethically-sound, neurodiversity affirming testing services.
 That being said, my assessment approach is perpetually evolving and maturing with the hope of effectively supporting the unique strengths and struggles of the neurodivergent community.

-At this time, I provide (solely in-person) psychodiagnostic assessment services to child and adult clients to assist with rule-out of the following:
+At this time, I provide (solely in-person) psychodiagnostic assessment services to child and adult clients to assist with the rule-out of the following diagnoses listed below.
+I also offer personality testing.

 -